Find all the fun in New Braunfels for families right here!

 McKenna Children’s Museum

-Head to the McKenna Children’s Museum with the kids for year-round fun.
+For year-round fun with the kids, head to the McKenna Children’s Museum.
 Both indoor and outdoor play experiences foster learning and encourage imagination.

 This museum is just as impressive as many children’s museums I’ve visited in large cities around the country.
 Yes, and right in the heart of Hill Country.
 While the preschoolers in your life will go wild over the exhibits and play buildings, even my 11-year-old had fun.